HardwareToad

 Context

 I wanted a hardware monitor that actually fit how I work: dark, dense, no nagware, no cloud, no account.
-And I wanted to understand the stack — sensors, GPU compute, stress workloads — end to end instead of gluing existing tools together.
-HardwareToad is the result: a Python UI I actually enjoy looking at, backed by a .NET bridge that talks to real low-level sensors and a C++/HLSL stress engine I wrote on top of DirectX 12.
+And I wanted to understand the stack — sensors, stress workloads, driver access — end to end instead of gluing existing tools together.
+HardwareToad is still under active development; the UI is there, but the sensor layer and packaging still need bug fixing before I would call it ready.

 Architecture

 A two-process design splits responsibilities cleanly.
-The Python/Tkinter UI handles rendering and interaction; a self-contained .NET sensor bridge (LHMBridge) runs as a privileged child process and exposes local HTTP endpoints for sensor reads and stress orchestration.
-A standalone DirectX 12 executable (GPUStress.exe, C++/HLSL) handles GPU workloads — zero dependencies for end users.
+The Python/Tkinter UI handles rendering and interaction; a self-contained .NET sensor bridge runs as a privileged child process and exposes local HTTP endpoints for sensor reads and stress orchestration.
+The low-level access path is being reworked from WinRing0 toward PawnIO.

 - main.py — application entry point.